Tag: poem analysis

 Verses upon the Burning of Our House

-Verses upon the Burning of our House, July 10th, 1666 by Anne Bradstreet In silent night when rest I took, For sorrow near I did not look, I wakened was with thund’ring noise And piteous shrieks of dreadful voice.
-That…
+Verses upon the Burning of our House, July 10th, 1666 by Anne Bradstreet In the silent night when I took rest, For sorrow near, I did not look, I was awakened by thunderous noise, And piteous shrieks of dreadful voice.…

 Facing It

-Facing It by Youssef Komunyakaa My black face fades, hiding inside the black granite.
-I said I wouldn’t dammit: No tears.
+Facing It by Yusef Komunyakaa My black face fades, hiding inside the black granite.
+I said I wouldn’t Dammit: No tears.
 I’m stone.
 I’m flesh.
 My clouded reflection eyes me like a bird of prey, the profile of night slanted…

 A Narrow Fellow in the Grass

-A Narrow Fellow in the Grass by Emily Dickinson A narrow Fellow in the grass Occasionally rides – You may have met him?
-Did you not His notice instant is – The grass divides as with a Comb, A spotted…
+A Narrow Fellow in the Grass by Emily Dickinson A narrow fellow in the grass Occasionally rides; You may have met him, did you not His notice instant is; Grass divides as with a comb, A spotted shaft is seen;…

 Abou Ben Adhem